spring-attic/spring-net-rest/readme.txt

 Latest info is available at the public website: http://www.springframework.net/

-Spring.NET REST is released under the terms of the Apache Software License (see license.txt).
+Spring.NET REST Client is released under the terms of the Apache Software License (see license.txt).

 5. DISTRIBUTION DLLs